Resident234/php.net/pages/www.php.net_exception.construct.php.md

 function updateProfile( $userInfo ){
      try{
          $db = theDatabaseObj();
-         $db-&gt;updateProfile();
+         $db->updateProfile();
      }
      catch( DatabaseException $e ){
-         $message = "The user :" . $userInfo-&gt;username . " could not update his profile information";
+         $message = "The user :" . $userInfo->username . " could not update his profile information";
-         /* notice the &apos;$e&apos;.
-I&apos;m adding the previous exception  to this exception.
+         /* notice the '$e'.
+I'm adding the previous exception  to this exception.
 I can later get a detailed view of where the problem began.
-Lastly, the number &apos;12&apos; is  an exception code.
-I can use this for categorizing my exceptions or don&apos;t use it at all. */ throw new MemberSettingsException($message,12,$e);
+Lastly, the number '12' is  an exception code.
+I can use this for categorizing my exceptions or don't use it at all. */ throw new MemberSettingsException($message,12,$e);
      }
 }